A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Express test of moisture in transformer oil

 Measurement by means of TOR-1 is facilitated by a capacitance sensor.
 The upgraded model of the tester includes a heating and stirring system.
 This allows ensuring the solubility of moisture in the sample and making the instrument readings independent on the ambient temperature to obtain more accurate results.
-Furthermore, the sensor used is insensitive to other contaminants; thus, they don’t affect the readings.
+Furthermore, the sensor used is not sensitive to other contaminants; thus, they don’t affect the readings.

 And full automation of the analysis process is facilitated by software upgrades.
 After filling the cell, the result is returned once the maximum and minimum moisture content calculation is completed, which takes up to 10 minutes.